nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1a.
 User keyed in invalid `INDEX`.

     * 1a1.
 System shows an error message.

       Use case resumes at step 1.

+* 1b.
+User keyed in a date format that is of invalid format.

+    * 1b1.
+System shows an error message.

+      Use case resumes at step 1.